Endorsements for Phil Theis to be the next EPA Section Manager

 Phil has been a critical pillar in our local amateur community for more years than I have been around.

-His vast technical knowledge, and experience in the hobby makes him an excellent fit for the job of EPA Section Manager.
+His vast technical knowledge, and experience in the hobby makes him an excellent fit for the job of Atlantic Division Director.

 Chris Bunting, N3FYI